The mathematical operators are

 See the section called “Equality and Comparison of Values” on how they behave.

-LIKE can be used to compare a string using pattern matching.
+CONTAINS can be used to search for a string value by it’s content.

 The boolean operators are